digideskio/support-tools/timeseries/timeseries.md

 * --server: open in server mode, listening for connections on the specified PORT (default 8888)
 * --browser: open in server mode, and then open a browser window connecting to the server
 * --connect: open a browser and connect it to the specified server, opening a view as specified by the other command line options
+* --live: refresh view periodically at specified interval, specfied in seconds (default 0, which means no refresh)

 The data to plot is specified by additional arguments of the form what:where, where
 * what specifies the metric to be extracted from the file, and